xuechundesign/xuechundesign.github.io/_projects/2018-06-30-faceplusplus.md

 Based on existing main dark color <span style="color:#000E2B">(#000E2B)</span> as background to add scientific but vivid style,in the meanwhile express the similar meaning for abstract business events.

-When we imagine the scientific and AI, these words always came out to my mind, "transparancy","metallic","dark blue" To emphasis the sense of scientific, I choosed different blue style and combined with purple to balance the banner style more suit for website
+When we imagine the scientific and AI, these words always came out to my mind, such as "transparancy", "metallic", "dark blue" ,etc.
+To emphasis the sense of scientific, I choosed different blue style and combined with purple to balance the banner style more suit for website

 <br>